PyTweet/PyTweet/docs/api.rst

 Twitter Dataclass
 -------------------------

-These following section documented objects that use `dataclasses.dataclass` decorator.
+These following section documented objects derive from `dataclass` folder and use `dataclasses.dataclass` decorator.
+The following objects are not meant to be create as an instance rather its for knowledge of what you can do with them.

 ApplicationInfo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. autoclass:: ApplicationInfo()
+.. autoclass:: ApplicationInfo
     :members: